 Oil output from North Dakota’s portion of the Bakken shale formation slipped in November for the first time in 20 months after producers began pulling rigs out of the state.

 Production declined 2.2 percent from October to 669,000 barrels a day, according to the North Dakota Industrial Commission.
 It was the first month-to-month drop since April 2011.
 The decline closely followed a decline in rig counts in the state, from 210 on Oct.
 19 to 181 on Nov.
-30, according to data compiled by Smith Bits, a drilling products and services provider owned by Houston- and Paris-based Schlumberger Ltd. (SLB)
+30, according to data compiled by Smith Bits, a drilling products and services provider owned by Houston- and Paris-based Schlumberger Ltd. (SLB:US)

 Bakken wells tend to have steep decline rates because they’re created with directional drilling and hydraulic fracturing, James Williams, president of WTRG Economics in London, Arkansas, said by telephone.